chrisnoonan98675/site/xl-deploy/how-to/xl-deploy-rules-tutorial.markdown

 Note that `freemarker_context={'container': container}` is required to make the container object available in the FreeMarker context.

-The [rules demo plugin](https://github.com/xebialabs/xl-deploy-samples/tree/master/rules-demo-plugin) also contains a dummy script called `start.sh.ftl` that contains:
+The rules demo plugin also includes a dummy script called `start.sh.ftl` that contains:

     echo "Starting server on Unix"